 Minnesota E. coli lawyer Fred Pritzker and his team have helped hundreds of people sickened by contaminated food and animal contact.
 Many of our clients suffered a severe complication of E. coli called hemolytic uremic syndrome (HUS).
 Our Minnesota lawyers have also represented families whose loved ones died.

 Many of our clients have been children, some of whom have suffered permanent injury.
-Attorneys Fred Pritzker, Brendan Flaherty and Lindsay Lien Rinholen recently won a $7.55 million verdict in an E. coli lawsuit filed on behalf of a young child.
+Pritzker Hageman attorneys recently won a $7.55 million verdict in an E. coli lawsuit filed on behalf of a young child.
 Below is a quote from a testimonial by her father.

 Contact Minnesota E. coli Lawyer Fred Pritzker for Help